leeping/geomeTRIC/README.md

 This is an open-source geometry optimization code for quantum chemistry.
 The code works by calling external software for the energy and gradient through wrapper functions.
-Currently Q-Chem, TeraChem Psi4, and Molpro are supported.
+Currently Q-Chem, TeraChem, Psi4, and Molpro are supported.

 Authors: Lee-Ping Wang, Chenchen Song